the-scouts/por/src/por/expected/chapter-14.exp.rst

 As a general rule, only Nation headquarters may use the devolved Nation logos (Scouts Scotland, ScoutsCymru and Scouts N.I.) in its communications and marketing materials.

-For local identification, Sections/Groups/Districts/Counties in the Nations must use their name beneath the main Scout logo and follow the advice on colour use given in the brand guidelines.
+For local identification, Sections/Groups/Districts/Counties in the Nations must use their name beneath the main Scout logo and follow the advice on colour use given in the `brand guidelines <https://www.scouts.org.uk/volunteers/running-things-locally/local-media-and-member-communications/our-brand/>`__.
 An example is given below:

 Rule 14.8 Trade Marks
 ---------------------